About Push Back Pallet Rack

 Why a Push Back rack system?
-Get better use of warehouse space - push back offers up to 90% more product storage than selective rack systems.
+Get better use of warehouse space - push back offers up to 90% more product storage than selective pallet rack systems.
 Store a variety of goods on different levels of lanes for easy product access.
 Up to 400% more selectivity than drive-in racks.
 High storage density coupled with selectivity for faster pick rates.
 Maximizes space utilization by filling the vertical cube.
 Last in, first out inventory.
 Unlike drive-in racks, each level is independently accessible.

-Used pushback rack is assembled vertically requiring fewer aisles, therefore, saving space in the warehouse.
+Push back rack is assembled vertically requiring fewer aisles, therefore, saving space in the warehouse.
 The interlocking carts reduce jamming and product damage.
 Carts have four wheels to reduce the amount of friction.
 The steel rails are a one-piece design and trays nest on top of each other when unloaded.
 Trays are installed at a low pitch making it easy to control the speed.

-Used pushback rack manufacturers include Interlake, Steel King, Frazier, Konstant and Unarco.
+Used push back rack manufacturers include Interlake, Steel King, Frazier, Konstant, and Unarco.
 American Surplus stocks these brands along with Ridg-u-Rak and Mecalux.
-Design and installation of used pushback pallet rack, by trained professionals, is available nationwide.
+Design and installation of used push back pallet rack, by trained professionals, is available nationwide.

 Why buy used push back pallet rack?
 Push back rack is one of the more expensive styles of pallet racking, so you should always consider buying used to save money.
-American Surplus Inc. does not buy damaged racking, so all used racking we sell is in good working condition.
+American Surplus Inc. does not buy damaged warehouse racking, so all used racking we sell is in good working condition.
 It is also inspected and tested to ensure quality before packaging and shipment.
-Our consultations can help design a racking system that best fits your storage or warehouse facility.
+Our consultations can help design a racking system that best fits your material handling storage or warehouse facility.